 5. Overfilling the Battery

 An obvious issue that causes car battery corrosion is by simply overfilling it with water.
 This causes electrolyte to leak through and corrode the battery terminals.
-Ensuring that you pour the correct amount of battery level is crucial and avoid corrosion.
+Ensuring that you pour the correct amount is crucial and avoids corrosion.

 How to Remove the Corrosion